Software Development: What is a Hook? Let’s Know About a Few Types of Hooks

 What is a Hook?
 In software development, Hooking is a concept that allows modifying the behavior of a program.
-It’s the chance that code gives you to change the original behavior of something without changing your code of the corresponding class.
+It’s the chance that code gives you to change the original behavior of something without changing the code of the corresponding class.
 This is done by overwriting the hook methods.

 This type of implementation is very useful in the case of adding new functionalities to applications, also facilitating the communication between the other processes and messages of the system.
 Hooks tend to decrease system performance by increasing the processing load that the system needs to perform for each message.
 It should be installed only when needed and removed as soon as possible.

-Imagine that you are using a Customer Management System (CMS) from a third party and you would like a super administrator to be warned by email every time a new post was published and that this behavior is not the default of the tool.
+Imagine that you are using a Customer Management System (CMS) from a third party and you would like a super administrator to be warned by email every time a new post is published and that this behavior is not the default of the tool.
 There would be a few ways forward:

-• Change the CMS source code is not a good idea, after all in the next update of the tool you will face the dilemma of losing your change or not be able to keep everything updated;
+• Change the CMS source code is not a good idea, after all in the next update of the tool you will face the dilemma of losing your change or not being able to keep everything updated;

 • Investigate the possibility of using a hook, that is, check if the CMS looks in external modules or plugins for functions of a given name to be executed at the desired moment, in this case, the publication of new posts.